In a first, Starbucks workers agree to union in Buffalo, NY

 By DEE-ANN DURBIN and CAROLYN THOMPSON

 BUFFALO, N.Y.
-(AP) — Starbucks workers have voted to unionize at a store in Buffalo, New York over the company’s objections, pointing the way to a new labor model for the 50-year old coffee giant.
+(AP) — Starbucks workers at a store in Buffalo, New York, voted to unionize on Thursday, a first for the 50-year-old coffee retailer in the U.S. and the latest sign that the labor movement is stirring after decades of decline.

-The National Labor Relations Board said Thursday that workers voted 19-8 in favor of a union at one of three locations in Buffalo.
-The board is still counting votes for two other stores.
+The National Labor Relations Board said Thursday that workers voted 19-8 in favor of a union at the Elmwood Avenue location, one of three stores in Buffalo where elections were being held.
+A second store rejected the union in a vote of 12-8, but the union said it might challenge that result because it wasn’t confident all of the eligible votes had been counted.
+The results of a third store could not be determined because both sides challenged seven separate votes.

+Starbucks and Workers United, the union vying to represent the workers, have five business days to submit their objections to the election results, the labor board said.
+If objections are filed, there could be a series of hearings and appeals that delay certification of the votes.
+If no objections are filed, the results could be certified as early as Dec.
+16.

-If the labor board certifies the vote — a process expected to take about a week — it would be the first for any Starbucks-owned store in the U.S. to unionize.
-Starbucks has actively fought unionization at its stores for decades, saying its stores function best when it works directly with employees.
+If the labor board certifies the results and one or more of the stores unionizes, they would be the first Starbucks-owned stores in the U.S. to be represented by a union.
+The company has actively fought unionization at its stores for decades, saying its stores function best when it works directly with employees.

+The election comes at a time of heightened labor unrest in the U.S. Striking cereal workers at Kellogg Co. rejected a new contract offer earlier this week.
+Thousands of workers were on strike at Deere & Co. earlier this fall.
+And the U.S. labor board recently approved a redo of a union vote at an Amazon warehouse in Alabama after finding the company pressured workers to vote against the union.

-Workers watching the vote count over Zoom on a big screen at a union office in Buffalo erupted into cheers and chants of “Elmwood, Elmwood, Elmwood!” when the results of that location were announced, jumping up and down and hugging each other.
+Starbucks workers watching the vote count on Thursday over Zoom on a big screen at a union office in Buffalo erupted into cheers and chants of “Elmwood, Elmwood, Elmwood!” when the results of that location were announced, jumping up and down and hugging each other.

+“It has been an unbelievably long road to get to this point,” said Michelle Eisen, an 11-year employee at the Elmwood store.
+“As of today, we have done it, in spite of everything the company has thrown at us. ”

+Starbucks spokesman Reggie Borges said the company hasn’t yet determined its next steps, but noted that there were close votes at two of the Buffalo stores.

 Workers at all three stores began voting by mail last month on whether they wanted to be represented by Workers United, an affiliate of the Service Employees International Union.

-The National Labor Relations Board began counting ballots Thursday from union elections held at the stores.
-Around 111 Starbucks workers were eligible to vote by mail starting last month.
+The NLRB began counting ballots Thursday from union elections held at the stores.
+Around 111 Starbucks workers were eligible to vote; 78 ballots — including those that were challenged by the union and Starbucks — were counted Thursday.

-“Yes” votes could also accelerate unionization efforts at other U.S. Starbucks stores.
-Already, three more stores in Buffalo and a store in Mesa, Arizona, have filed petitions with the labor board for their own union elections.
-Those cases are pending.
+Kent Wong, the director of the UCLA Labor Center, says that it’s a big deal for even one Starbucks location to vote for a union, calling it “a symbolic victory for the labor movement.”

+Wong noted that it could not only galvanize workers at other Starbucks locations but also at fast food chains.

+Rossann Williams, Starbucks executive vice president and president of North America, told The Associated Press that the Buffalo area also had acute problems coming out of the pandemic, including staff shortages and equipment problems.

+“We didn’t have the right support here on the ground,” Williams said.
+The company has hired more than 200 people in Buffalo over the past few months and turned one store into a training center to bring workers up to speed more quickly, she added.

-Union backers at the first three Buffalo stores filed petitions with the labor board in August seeking representation by Workers United, an affiliate of the Service Employees International Union.
-Those workers say Starbucks’ stores had chronic problems like understaffing and faulty equipment even before the pandemic.
+Union backers at the three Buffalo stores that held elections say Starbucks had chronic problems like understaffing and faulty equipment even before the pandemic.
 They want more input on pay and store operations.

-“We have no accountability right now.
-We have no say,” said Casey Moore, a union organizer who has been working at a Buffalo-area Starbucks for around six months.
-“With a union we will actually be able to sit down at the table and say, `This is what we want.’”

 Starbucks asked the labor board to hold one vote with all 20 of its Buffalo-area stores, but the board rejected that request, saying store-by-store votes were appropriate under labor law.